Fate of many-body localization in an Abelian lattice gauge theory: Probing nature of mid-spectrum eigenstates via

 \subsection{Estimating MBL transition using finite-size behavior of $p(\mathcal{D})$}

-In this section, we will consider the disorder-averaged normalized distribution function, $p(\mathcal{D})$, from ED data for a number of disorder realizations for $8 \times 2$, $10 \times 2$, $12 \times 2$ and $6 \times 4$ ladders for various values of $\alpha$.
+In this section, we will consider the disorder-averaged normalized distribution function, $p(\mathcal{D})$, from ED data for a number of disorder realizations for $8 \times 2$, $10 \times 2$, $12 \times 2, 14 \times 2$ and $6 \times 4$ ladders for various values of $\alpha$.
 For any given ladder dimension and $\alpha$, we consider several independent disorder realizations and calculate the value of $\mathcal{D}$ for each mid-spectrum eigenstate from that realization.
 As stated earlier, we divide the total energy bandwidth in $25$ equal bins and choose the bin that contains the maximum number of eigenstates from each disorder realization for this purpose.
 While we use $500$ disorder realizations for $8 \times 2$ and $10 \times 2$ ladders and $50$ disorder realizations for $6 \times 4$ ladders at each $\alpha$, for the $12 \times 2$ ladder with the largest HSD, we use $10$ disorder realizations for $\alpha < 20$, $20$ disorder realizations for $\alpha$ between $20$ and $30$ and $30$ disorder realizations for higher values of $\alpha$.
 The entire dataset for the values of $\mathcal{D}$ for the mid-spectrum eigenstates of all the disorder realizations for a given $L_x \times L_y$ and $\alpha$ is then divided into $40$ bins to construct the normalized distribution $p(\mathcal{D})$.
+For ladders of size $14 \times 2$, we calculate $p (\mathcal{D})$ at various $\alpha$ using shift-invert techniques as explained in Appendix.~\ref{app:midspectrum}.
+We check for the consistency of the whole procedure for smaller ladders of dimension $12 \times 2$ by comparing $p(\mathcal{D})$ obtained from this method to that obtained from full ED (Appendix~\ref{app:midspectrum}).
+It is useful to note that distributions of local operators such as local magnetization in mid-spectrum eigenstates~\cite{Luitz_dis1, Luitz_dis2} of the random-field XXZ $S=1/2$ model on finite chains has been studied previously to understand MBL in unconstrained systems.